What You Need to Know About Financial Manager

 Financial Manager Job Outlook

 In 2016, there was an estimated number of 580,400 jobs in the United States for Financial Manager.
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Financial Manager by 2026.
-The BLS estimates 56,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 56,900 job openings in this field each year.

 The states with the most job growth for Financial Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.